-The seigniorage fees that facilitate the functioning of the Bank of Canada (BOC) are typically paid by the businesses and people who can least afford them.
+The seigniorage fees that facilitate the functioning of some central banks are typically paid by the businesses and people who can least afford them.

 Rich people typically hold their wealth in shares or ownership of property, avoiding both seigniorage and inflation through ownership of assets.
 Although the middle class too avoids seigniorage by keeping most of its wealth outside of cash, it still needs to hold a balance in interest-bearing accounts to cover rent or mortgage payments.
 The middle class gains an interest income but suffers the pirating of this money through inflation.
 Ideally this would be a positive balance, but in some cases inflation does more than cancel out interest.